w3c/wai-media-intro/source/accessible-media/subtitles.html.erb.md

 -   **Closed subtitles** can be hidden and revealed by users, typically by operating a button or menu on the player's control bar.
--   **Open subtitles** are visible to everyone and cannot be turned off.
+-   **Open subtitles** are continually displayed and cannot be turned off.

 In instances where subtitles cannot be presented using true text, they can instead be presented as bitmaps: in other words, pictures of text or